-Everyone is on a journey of spirituality: infants, children, youth and all adults, not just some.
-Our commitment at FUMC is to welcome all people, wherever they are in their faith-journey and commit to walk with them as they explore the paths that look meaningful to them.
+Everyone is on a spiritual journey: infants, children, youth and all adults, not just some.
+Our commitment at FUMC Boulder is to welcome all people, wherever they are in their faith-journey and commit to walk with them as they explore the paths that look meaningful to them.
 In this journey we seek to walk in the Way of Jesus (and other deeply grounded spiritual persons and communities).
-We gather on Sunday mornings, Wednesday evenings and other times during the week.
+We gather on Sunday mornings, Tuesday evenings and other times during the week.

 Bible Workbench Bible Study gathers in the Conference Room on the second floor.
 Participants look at the historical context of the scripture and consider what messages it contains for our lives in today’s world.
 The discussion is based on each person’s experiences as it relates to the passages.
 Jon Kottke and Karen Sandstead are the facilitators.